-^{} PLEASE NOTE: Those students who have a higher proficiency level than is required for SPA 211 or 212 should substitute other Arts & Humanities courses.
-Heritage speakers may want to substitute SPA 261 (Grammar-Heritage Lang Speaker) and SPA 262 (CompHeritage Lang Speaker), if available.
+^{}Those students who have a higher proficiency level than is required for SPA 211/2011 or 212/2012 should substitute other Arts & Humanities courses.
+Heritage speakers may want to substitute SPA 261/2061 (Grammar-Heritage Lang Speaker) and SPA 262/2062 (Comp-Heritage Lang Speaker), if available.

-Suggested elective courses: 200-level Spanish courses; courses outside the Spanish department with content related to the Spanish speaking world.
+Suggested courses: 200/2000-level Spanish courses; courses outside the Spanish department with content related to the Spanish-speaking world.